EsmatEnan/OPeNDAP-API-/README.md

 # OPeNDAP-API-

-Extract Ocean Product from Copernicus Marine Service
+This tutorial is designed to show how to access and download Ocean Products from Copernicus Marine Service as GeoTIFF using OPeNDAP API and CAS SSO.